Suspect in Vietnamese kidnapping goes on trial in Berlin

-BERLIN (AP) — A Vietnamese man charged with involvement in the kidnapping of a former Vietnamese oil executive in Berlin has gone on trial in the German capital.
+BERLIN (AP) — A Vietnamese man charged with involvement in the kidnapping of a former Vietnamese oil executive in Berlin went on trial Tuesday in the German capital.
+The case has strained diplomatic ties between Berlin and Hanoi.

 The 47-year-old, identified only as Long N.H. because of German privacy rules, is charged with espionage and being an accessory to deprivation of liberty.
-Germany believes the kidnapping was a Vietnamese intelligence operation.

-German authorities say executive Trinh Xuan Thanh and a woman accompanying him were snatched off the street, bundled into a van and taken to Vietnam in July.
-Vietnam claims Thanh, who was seeking asylum in Germany, returned voluntarily.
+German authorities say Trinh Xuan Thanh, the former chairman of PetroVietnam’s construction arm, and a woman accompanying him were snatched off the street, bundled into a van and taken to Vietnam in July.
+Prosecutors say that the kidnapping was carried out by Vietnamese intelligence officials and other employees at the Vietnamese Embassy along with several Vietnamese who live in Europe.

-Thanh, the former chairman of PetroVietnam’s construction arm, was given two life sentences earlier this year for embezzlement.
+Vietnam claims that Thanh, who was seeking asylum in Germany, returned voluntarily.
+Thanh was given two life sentences earlier this year for embezzlement.

 Most Read Business Stories